buttonwoodcx/bcx-expression-evaluator/README.md

 ### no function expression

-    // all would not work in expression (function(){return 1})()
+    // all would not work in bcx-expression (function(){return 1})()
     (() => 1)()
     arr.sort((a, b) => a > b)